Pseudo-Anosov Flows: A Plane Approach: Quasi-transverse surfaces and the JSJ decomposition

 As described in the introduction to this chapter, Barbot and Fenley showed that for any 3-manifold $M$ with a pseudo-Anosov flow $\flow$, the JSJ surfaces of $M$ can be realized in a good position with respect to the orbits of $\flow$, called ``quasi-transverse".
 In the other direction; Paulet showed that flows can be in fact be composed, rather than {\em de}composed by gluing partial flows along such quasi-transverse surfaces.
 Here we describe the theory of such surfaces, and make precise the definition of ``quasi-transverse".

 Throughout this section $M$ is a closed three manifold and $\flow$ a pseudo-Anosov flow.

-\begin{definition} A closed surface $S$ in $M$ is said to be \emph{quasi-transverse}\footnote{Slight variations on this definition have appeared in the literature, sometimes assuming additional properties as in Definition \ref{def_quasi_transverse_subclasses} below.
+\begin{definition} A surface $S$ in $M$ is said to be \emph{quasi-transverse}\footnote{Slight variations on this definition have appeared in the literature, sometimes assuming additional properties as in Definition \ref{def_quasi_transverse_subclasses} below.
 We have chosen to use the terminology ``quasi-transverse" for this general class of surfaces because it seems natural: these are precisely the surfaces which are transverse except along included periodic orbits.
-Definition \ref{def_quasi_transverse_subclasses} disambiguates other possibly desirable additional properties.} for $\flow$ if it is immersed, incompressible and: \begin{enumerate}[label=(\roman*)] \item There are finitely many (possibly zero) periodic orbits $\alpha_1, \dots, \alpha_n$ of $\flow$ contained in $S$; \item The surface $S \smallsetminus \{\alpha_1,\dots,\alpha_n\}$ is transverse to $\flow$. \end{enumerate} \end{definition}
+Definition \ref{def_quasi_transverse_subclasses} disambiguates other possibly desirable additional properties.} for $\flow$ if it is immersed, incompressible and: \begin{enumerate}[label=(\roman*)] \item There are finitely many (possibly zero) periodic orbits $\alpha_1, \dots, \alpha_n$ of $\flow$ contained in $S$; \item The surface $S \smallsetminus \{\alpha_1,\dots,\alpha_n\}$ is transverse to $\flow$. \item If $S$ has boundary, then its boundary is a union of periodic orbits. \end{enumerate} \end{definition}

-Generalizing the description for Birkhoff annuli, we make the following definition. \begin{definition} A quasi-transverse surfaces $S$ is {\em weakly embedded} if $S \smallsetminus \{\alpha_1,\dots,\alpha_n\}$ is embedded. \end{definition}
+Generalizing the description for Birkhoff annuli, we make the following definition. \begin{definition} A quasi-transverse surface $S$ is {\em weakly embedded} if $S \smallsetminus \{\alpha_1,\dots,\alpha_n\}$ is embedded. \end{definition}

 \begin{remark}[Birkhoff sections] One class of examples of weakly embedded quasi-transverse surfaces are {\em Birkhoff sections}.
 A Birkhoff section for $\flow$ is an immersed surface (with boundary) in $M$ that is transverse to $\flow$ and embedded on its interior, tangent to the flow on its boundary, and has the property that every orbit meets the surface in uniformly bounded time, both in the past and the future.
 These play an important role especially in the theory of transitive (pseudo)-Anosov flows, since they allow to see the flow as a suspension outside of the finitely many boundary orbits.
 However, the interplay between these objects and the orbit space is not well understood, so we will not discuss them further here. \end{remark}